kvmhl/hardcore-world-reset/README.md

 A Spigot plugin for Minecraft that resets the world on every player death in hardcore mode and starts a new, unique timer.
 Ideal for "hardcore challenge" servers with friends.

----
-## ⚠️ Disclaimer

-> **This is pre-release software!**
->
-> While it has been tested, it may still contain bugs or undergo significant changes.
-It is **strongly recommended** to make a full backup of your server folder before installing.
->

----

 ## Features

 - Upon player death, the current hardcore world is deleted and replaced with a new, freshly generated one.